Deducting Business Interest Expenses on Your Taxes

 You Cannot Deduct Capitalized Interest

-You may not deduct interest that must be capitalized, that is, interest that is added to the principal balance of a loan or mortgage.
+You may not deduct interest that must be capitalized, that is, interest added to the principal balance of a loan or mortgage.
 This interest expenses must be depreciated along with the other costs of the business asset.

 Business vs. Personal Interest Expenses